huxiaoxu2019/guild/README.md

 - [CD]Deploy to all the online servers.
 - [CD]Merge build branch to master branch before deploying to all online servers step.
 - Support for SVN repository.
+- Complete the wiki in english.
+- Complete the wiki in chinese.

 ## CMD Description